adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-24-maximizing-the-convenience-factor-archetypes-in-hugo.md

 But what has that to do with archetypes?
 Perhaps we can put it this way: not every Hugo template is an archetype, but every Hugo archetype is a template — and a special *kind* of template, at that.

-To quote the [Hugo documentation](https://gohugo.io/content-management/archetypes/){: target="_blank" rel="noopener noreferrer"}\: “**Archetypes are templates used when creating new content.**” Let’s dig more deeply into that explanation.
+To quote the [Hugo documentation](https://gohugo.io/content-management/archetypes/)\: “**Archetypes are templates used when creating new content.**” Let’s dig more deeply into that explanation.

 If you’ve ever run `hugo new site` to create a (you guessed it) new Hugo site, you know that one of the default folders in the resulting project is `archetypes/`, which contains a single file, `default.md`.
-In that file, you’ll find only the following [front matter](https://gohugo.io/content-management/front-matter/){: target="_blank" rel="noopener noreferrer"}\:
+In that file, you’ll find only the following [front matter](https://gohugo.io/content-management/front-matter/)\:

 ```markdown
 ---